Navprayas-A-group-of-Innovative-thought/Navprayas-Frontend/README.md

 - Now create a Pull Request to dev branch (It will pop on github site)
   - Note: Don't create PR in master branch .
 May be it create conflicts

-> Note: After merging your code into master branch you can delete your branch related to that issue and before working on next issue you must fetch all the code from original repo i.e (Upstream remote) command has been given below and repeat above steps
+> Note: After merging your code into master branch you can delete your branch related to that issue and before working on next issue you must fetch all the code from original repo i.e (Upstream remote) command has been given below

 ##### Basic commands